joewaine/node-dns/README.md

 Simple dns checker using the node-dns package.

+be sure to install native-dns and util with the commands:

+npm install native-dns

+&

+npm install util

+(you may have to prefix with 'sudo')

-run in terminal with : 'node app'
+run in terminal with : 'node app',

+you should retrieve the dns of your chosen url. (example is google.com)